xpufx/reddit-comments-overkill/README.md

      - [Tampermonkey](https://www.tampermonkey.net/) (Chrome/Firefox/Edge)
      - [Greasemonkey](https://www.greasespot.net/) (Firefox only)

-2. **Get the script**:
+2. **Install the script**:
    - Click on the `reddit-comments-overkill.user.js` file in this repository
    - Click the "Raw" button to view the raw script
-   - Copy the entire script content (Ctrl+A, Ctrl+C)

-3. **Install the script**:
-   - Your userscript manager should detect the script and offer to install it
+   - Your userscritp manager should prompt you to install it, if it doesn't, copy the entire script content (Ctrl+A, Ctrl+C)
-   - If not, open your userscript manager's dashboard
+   - Open your userscript manager's dashboard
    - Click "Create a new script" or the "+" button
    - Paste the copied script
    - Save (Ctrl+S or click Save)